nicks64/Naltos_Management_Fintech/PROJECT_OVERVIEW.md

 **Naltos** is a stablecoin orchestration platform that transforms idle cash flows in the multifamily property management industry into programmable, yield-generating financial assets.
 The platform operates on top of stablecoin rails (USDC, USDT, DAI) to capture and monetize payment float periods that traditionally sit idle in bank accounts.

-**Future Vision**: The project's ambition is to evolve into **MeshPay**, a global stablecoin orchestration and settlement network supporting multi-currency transactions and optimizing global FX routing.
-The current Naltos Platform serves as the foundation for this larger vision, proving the orchestration model in the multifamily real estate vertical before expanding globally.

 **Market Opportunity**: $35B+ in idle multifamily finance across three distinct float periods:
 - Rent Float (5-15 days)
 - Vendor Payment Float (Net30-Net90)